 The MPC agrees to meet annually and after a state or federally declared hazard event as appropriate to monitor progress and update the mitigation strategy.
-The Monroe County Emergency Management Director will be responsible for initiating the plan reviews and will invite members of the MPC to the meeting.
+The Shelby County Emergency Management Director will be responsible for initiating the plan reviews and will invite members of the MPC (or other designated responsible entity) to the meeting.